Skip to main content

 What is the Grid-Question Score?

-- Whether at least a minimum number of items are present in the grid (public recommendation: 7 items or more) so that pattern checks are meaningful.
+• Whether at least a minimum number of items are present in the grid.
+GQS supports grids with 5 or more items, while pattern checks are meaningful only from 7 items onward.

 To detect response patterns beyond straightlining, grid question data must be submitted to the API in the original display order shown to the respondent.